boosungkim/v2/_pages/about.md

 I love talking to new people and learning about what they are working on, so feel free to reach out!

+## Currently
+I am currently participating in the VIPriors ICCV 2023 Challenge with a researcher from Yonsei University.
+Additionally, I am working on implementing milestone papers in Computer Vision as well as recreating some basics techniques in machine learning, such as Pytorch's Autograd and Transformers.

 ## Recent Work/Research Experience
 #### Data Analyst in the Korean Army
 2021 ~ 2023